alya-mirror/asm-youtube-addon-skill/documentation/skillConfiguration.md

 ### 2.The 6 commands
 Each of these  6 commands are done the same way just change the invocation name in each

-and example of one of the command :
+example of one of the command :
 #### ⋅⋅* Go Next command
 1-Name it any name and make the invocation name 'go next' ( for go next command )